Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 First and foremost, SSDs are significantly faster than HDDs.
 It’s safe to say that even the fastest hard drive is slower than the slowest SSD.

-On average, you can expect a SATA SSD to have at least twice the sequential (copy) speed of a SATA hard drive.
-But SSDs' strong point is in the random access performance, which contributes more to the general performance of a computer.
+On average, a SATA SSD will have at least twice the sequential (copy) real-world speed of a SATA hard drive.
+However, SSDs’ strong point is their random access performance, which contributes more to a computer’s general performance.

-And on the inside, an SSD and an HDD are different in principles.
-Let's start with HDDs.
+On the inside, an SSD and an HDD are different in principle.
+Let’s start with HDDs.

 Hard drives: Mechanical machines

-Each platter contains multiple circular paths in concentric rings, called "tracks", on its top and bottom surfaces.
-These paths can be magnetized by the drive's read/write head—which hovers on top of each platter—into binary patterns to store information.
+Each platter’s top and bottom surfaces contain multiple circular paths in concentric rings, called “tracks.”
+The drive’s read/write head, which hovers on top (and bottom) of each platter, can magnetize these paths into binary patterns to store information.

-This process is the same as writing on a portion—called sector—of the platter for the first time or any subsequent times (overwriting).
-In either case, the drive magnetizes the sector directly into the patterns required at the time of writing, regardless of their state.
+This process is the same when you write the first time or any subsequent times (overwriting).
+In either case, the drive magnetizes each portion of the platter, called sector, directly into the patterns required at the time of writing, regardless of their state.

-When you "wipe" a hard drive, you instruct the computer to write "zeros" to all its platters' surfaces.
+When you “wipe” a hard drive, you instruct the computer to write “zeros” to all sectors on its platters’ surfaces.

-A hard drive's reading/writing speed depends mainly on how fast it can spin its platters.
-Most consumer-grade HDDs spin at either 5,400 or 7,200 rounds per minute (RPM).
-High-end hard drives can spin at 10,000 RPM.
+A hard drive’s reading/writing speed depends mainly on how fast it can spin its platters.
+Most consumer-grade HDDs spin at either 5,400 or 7,200 rounds per minute (RPM), while high-end hard drives can spin at 10,000 RPM.

 Even though hard drives are on the way out among consumer-grade applications, each of them is a mechanical marvel on the inside.

-Specifically, the read/write head hovers within a few nanometers above the platter without ever touching it.
+Specifically, the read/write head hovers within a few nanometers from the platter without ever touching it.

 A hard drives diagram